How to get graphic design internships

-So how do you get internships? you may be asking.
-Well I have compiled a list of a few steps which I took in order to gain experience at some of my dream studios.
-I am obviously missing out the most important one which is to have a portfolio!
-But you already probably know this as you have just worked your butt off in order to have one that you are very proud of.
+I have compiled a list of a few steps which I took in order to gain experience at some of my dream studios.
+I am obviously missing out the most important 1 which is to have a portfolio!
+But you already probably know this.

-So at Falmouth University we had one whole semester dedicated for us to brand ourselves and figure out our design future but, I know not all University’s do this or, you may have been so busy you actually haven’t had a chance to do it.
-But having a brand is very important, it means studios can find you easily amongst the hundreds if not thousands of other graduates and it also can showcase your branding skills.
+So at Falmouth University we had 1 whole semester dedicated for us to brand ourselves and figure out our design future.
+However, I know not all University’s do this or, you may have been so busy you actually haven’t had a chance to do it.
+But having a brand is very important, it means studios can find you easily amongst thousands of other graduates.
+It also can showcase your branding skills.

-So what do you need for a successful graphic designer brand?
+So what do you need for a successful brand as a graphic designer?

 - A website showcasing your work